Michael Kelso

-Michael Christopher Kelso is a fictional character and one of the four male leads on Fox Network's That '70s Show, portrayed by Ashton Kutcher.
-Described in the show as tall, lanky and long-haired, Kelso was considered a simple-minded person until he moved to Chicago in the eighth season.
-Throughout the show, Kelso is depicted as a stereotypical "himbo": an attractive, but unintelligent male.
-He spends most of the series in an on-and-off relationship with Jackie Burkhart (played by Mila Kunis), whom he continues to obsess over following their breakups, a recurring plot-point in the series.
+Michael Christopher Kelso is a fictional character and one of the four male protagonists in Fox's That '70s Show, portrayed by Ashton Kutcher.
+Described in the series as tall, lanky, and long-haired, Kelso is initially characterized as unintelligent and naïve, although he demonstrates greater maturity after moving to Chicago in the eighth season.
+Throughout the series, he is portrayed as a stereotypical himbo—an attractive but unintelligent man.
+Kelso spends much of the series in an on-again, off-again relationship with Jackie Burkhart (Mila Kunis), and remains preoccupied with her following their repeated breakups, a recurring storyline throughout the show.